Selecting the Right Tire

 Where you live and the weather you drive in makes a big difference in the type of tires you should choose for your vehicle.
 In most areas of the country, all-season tires will likely meet your general tire requirements.

 If you live in the sunbelt region of the country, you may want to consider summer tires.
+Because this driving environment is generally dry or hot, you should consider tires with a higher level of dry braking, including those with higher UTQG temperature level (A) ratings.

 If you expect to drive in rainy weather, you should consider tires with a higher level of wet traction, which may include those with higher UTQG traction levels (AA, A).